stereolabs/zed-open-capture/README.md

 ## Installation

-After compiling it is possible to install the library and the examples
+After compiling it is possible to install the library and the examples.
+From inside the `build` folder:

     $ sudo make install
     $ sudo ldconfig